Nagaraju-Kalidindi/Challenge-1/README.md

 # Challenge-1
 A 3-tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources on a cloud environment Azure.

+Pre requisite:
-Pre requisite: A service principle should be created with contributor access to the current azure subcirption for terraform to authenticate Azure portal, A Storage account and a container under storage account should be created for Terraform state file to storing.
+1. A service principle should be created with contributor access to the current azure subcirption for terraform to authenticate Azure portal.
+2. A Storage account and a container under storage account should be created for Terraform state file to storing.
 We are using this storage account for our Terraform backend.
+I have included a terraform script for storage account createion.

 Architecture design: